q-ly/q-ly.github.io/_posts/2020-05-11-Microeconomics.md

 -> marginal utility with respect (1) to x = 3 (2) to y = 2

 -> MRS of y with respect to x = -3/2

+### L3, C5 Choice
+## optimal

+the bundle in budget set that on the highest indifference curve

+well behaved: tangency => optimal

+R1.
+MRS = - ratio of prices = - MUx/MUy = - px/py

+* slope of the indifference curve = slope of the budget curve -> tangent

+R2.
+MUx/px = MUy/py